SEO API for developers

 Anonymous audit

 Run a one-shot SEO and AI-readability audit on any public URL.
-Returns scores across 11 modules and 91 checks, plus actionable findings with documentation links.
+Returns scores across 15 modules and 154 checks, plus actionable findings.
+No account required.
 Rate-limited to 1 audit per IP per 24 hours.

 POST /api/audits